ballerburg9005/wikipedia-live-telnet/README.md

 ## todo

-* navigation keys don't work instantly to interrupt while the client still receives text (maybe impossible)
+* navigation keys don't work instantly to interrupt while the client still receives text (maybe totally impossible with modern TCP buffer sizes and such)

 * in testing branch: guestbook, various other improvements, system_text in server.cfg was unused by accident, and auth token hardcoded to AAAAB3NzaC1yc2EAAAADAQABAAABAQDBg and not being read from config